 - Find the course you need to complete on the list above.

-- Take note of the start date.
+- Choose a start date.
 You must attend the in-person orientation on this date.

 - If you wish to register using another method visit our How to Register page for instructions.